kdszafranski/american-drapery-systems/README.md

 This application was built for American Drapery Systems to help with their measurement process.

+This application was developed by Alex Hermundson, Casey Hyde, Jake Iwen, & Jeff Kealy.

 To start the app npm install and npm start.